Inicio : Recursos de Reducción del Riesgo de Desastres (RRD)

 Emergency Management, Hydrology/Flooding

-(0 reviews) - Description
+(66 ratings) - Description

 - This second module in the two-part series expands on the science explaining catastrophic dam failure and flood-wave prediction methods associated with these events.
 Through the use of rich illustrations and interactions, this module introduces the St. Venant equations for dynamic wave flow, and flood wave characteristics.
 It also explains the general dam failure modeling process along with advantages and limitations of dam failure models including model stability, accuracy, and sensitivity issues.
 Finally, it also provides an overview of the Teton River dam failure, one of the most famous hydrologic events in U.S. history.
 The two modules that comprise this series are designed to be taken consecutively and together provide a fundamental understanding of this complex hydrologic topic.